 These “bad” items may not even be about you—often times it’s just an unfortunate case of two people sharing the same name.
 But, either way, you’ll want to take quick action to get these out of your top search results.

-Take note of all the ones you find within the first few pages.
-Also, take note as to where they appear on results–are they #1 on the list or #5 on page 3?
+Take note of all the ones you find within the first few pages of the college search engine.
+Also, take note as to where they appear on results—are they #1 on the page or #5 on page 3?
 This will help you determine how you should prioritize working to take care of each item.

 Pro tip: Don’t forget about the image search!
 Take a look at what images show up for your name and see if any of them are unprofessional or unflattering.

 You’ve probably heard by now that what you post on social media matters.
-If you’re posting personal things on Facebook, Twitter, or Instagram that you wouldn’t want your future boss to see or read, then it’s a good idea for you to take some steps to clean up which profiles are visible in Google and how much information is shown.
+If you’re posting personal things on Facebook, Twitter, or Instagram that you wouldn’t want your future boss to see or read, then it’s a good idea for you to take some steps to clean up your social media profiles that are visible in Google and how much information is shown.

 If you use your Facebook profile for personal use and want to hide it from your professional profile online, then you can simply exclude it from search results.